Marketcloud/node-marketcloud-starter/README.md

 ## Checkout configuration
 This app uses Braintree to handle payments, in order to accept payments using this app, remember to setup the Braintree integration in your Marketcloud Dashboard.
 More information here [Braintree integration for Marketcloud](https://www.marketcloud.it/documentation/guides/braintree)

+You can also use custom payment methods of course.
+Ask us!